Rules and Regulations

 - The judges will select 5 competitors from each category in the Video Round to go forward to the final event.

-- Subsequent to this, 1 competitor from each category will be chosen as ‘Organisers Choice’ who are picked by the UKPPC team.
+- 1 finalist from each category will be chosen as ‘Organisers Choice’ who are picked by the UKPPC team.

 - This means overall, there will be 6 competitors in each category at the final